Wildflower Saturday

 Easy to Moderate

-This hike has the easest terrain, suitable for people with limited mobility or younger children.
+This hike has the easiest terrain, suitable for people with limited mobility or younger children.
 Starts out along the Talmadge Butler ADA-Accessible Boardwalk Trail & continues along for both an elevated & ground-floor view of the hardwood forest.
 Ends at Azalea Cascade, with an option to venture off of the boardwalk on a trail that ends back at the country store.

 Various plants to see: Pink Lady Slipper, Mountain Laurel, Wild Ginger, Catesby’s Trillium, Galax, Trout Lilly, Sweet Shrub, Mountain Honeysuckle, Yellowroot, Dwarf Iris, New York Fern, Wild Geranium, Cucumber Magnolia, Wild Azalea, and much more.